LF-Decentralized-Trust/governance/tac/project-updates/2024/2024-Q4-Hyperledger-FireFly.md

 # Project Health

 FireFly continues to be actively developed with the release of v1.3.2 this quarter.
-The release of 1.3.2 includes the following new features and enhancements.

-__Bug Fixes:__

-- Fixed doc site release action.
-- Resolved protocol ID documentation issues.
-- Fixed cache mismatch by deep copying operations.
-- Addressed NPEs during background manager creation.

-__Enhancements:__

-- Added support for large JSON numbers in input parameters.
-- Improved handling of "latest" image tagging during releases.
-- Refactored event persistence to return a boolean status.
-- Upgraded to Go 1.22.
-- Updated FireFly CLI installation instructions.

-__Documentation:__

-- Updated protocol and custom smart contract documentation.
-- Documented support for large JSON numbers in v1.3.2.
-- Improved documentation for installation and release manifests.

 ### Community adoption updates